 In addition to what is already hiding in everyday and seemingly ‘healthy’ foods, at this time of the year – with gatherings, supermarkets, and gifts brimming with sweetened food and drink – it is easy to overload on the sweet stuff.
-That momentary sugar-high quickly results in a sugar-crash, leaving one feeling deflated, grumpy and sluggish.
+And that brief sugar-high quickly turns into a sugar-crash, leaving one languishing in a sugar hangover – deflated, grumpy, and sluggish.

-Just know that you are not alone.
 We are all tempted at times to consume more of the food and drink that isn’t so great for health.
-The good news, there are things to do to help pick you up and get you back to feeling better again!
+If you do, don’t stress – there are simple things you can do to pick yourself up and feel better.

 When you hit that low following a sugar high, you may be tempted to reach for another quick sugar fix.
-However, junk and ultra-processed foods can burden the body unnecessarily when it is trying to recover from an onslaught of added or free sugar.
-Eating real, whole foods provide the body with a stable source of energy it works to recalibrate following the blood glucose roller coaster ride it has been subjected to.
+However, junk and ultra-processed foods can burden the body unnecessarily when it is trying to recover from the blood glucose roller coaster ride following an onslaught of added or free sugar.

-Eating an array of colours from seasonal produce is great, providing an array of health supporting nutrients.
+Eating a variety of colours from seasonal produce is great, providing an array of health supportive nutrients.
 Choosing well for breakfast is particularly important for sustaining energy and making better food decisions later in the day, including not reaching for a sugary pick-me-up.
 Check out our quick no added sugar breakfast ideas!

-A blood sugar crash can impact mood, concentration and energy.
+A blood sugar slump can impact mood, concentration, and energy.
 As can dehydration.

-Each day, drink plenty of H2O to keep the brain functioning and nourish the vital organs whose function it is to flush and detox the body.
+When dehydrated, you may be tempted to reach for sugary food and drinks for a quick energy or mood boost.
+Instead, ensure you drink plenty of H2O to keep the brain functioning and nourish the vital organs that flush and detox the body.

-There is also the added bonus for reducing stress levels, and exercise improves insulin sensitivity to deal with that sugar in your blood – exercise encourages glucose to be moved into muscle cells for storage and use.1-3
+Exercise also reduces stress levels and improves insulin sensitivity to deal with that sugar in your blood, especially straight after eating.
+Exercise encourages glucose to be moved into muscle cells for storage and use.1-3